 Using local 2-D model velocities for bank rock slope protection or riprap (RSP) sizing and abutment scour calculations resulted in differences in RSP size recommendations and abutment scour depth estimations.
 For Little Mill Creek Bridge, the RSP was estimated to be currently undersized, while at North Fork Ryan Creek crossing the RSP was oversized compared to the 2-D analysis based calculations.
 The local velocities and water depths available from 2-D model results provide greater spatial detail of the estimated forces experienced at the banks and abutments and account for local turbulence.

 In terms of practicality, model efficiency and computing power continue to increase, making 2-D modeling more accessible.
 Computer processing time was found to increase linearly with the number of mesh elements so model run times are not likely to limit 2-D modeling for stream crossing sites.
 Sites with expansive floodplains could experience longer run times if detailed results, and therefore more mesh elements, are needed on the floodplain.

 Virgil, Alyssa Sachiko, "Evaluation of 1-D and 2-D hydraulic models for designing and assessing fullspan stream crossings" (2020).
-HSU theses and projects.
+Cal Poly Humboldt theses and projects.
 441.